Jack Grout: Professional career

-Tournaments

 In 1941, Grout's unofficial tournament earnings totaled over $4,200.
 According to PGA Tour statistics, he ranked #25 with $2,389 in official money.
 His best finish came in the St. Augustine Professional-Amateur where he and his partner Frank Allan placed second to Sam Snead and his partner Wilford Wehrle.
 Other top ten finishes that year included: third (tie), Hershey Open; fourth (tie), Atlantic City Open; fifth, Thomasville Open; seventh (tie), Harlingen Open; eighth (tie), Florida West Coast Open; ninth (tie), Miami Open and ninth (tie) in the PGA Championship at Cherry Hills in Denver, Colorado.
 Again, in 1942, he ranked #25 on the PGA Tour in official money.
 In 1943, according to PGA Tour Player Rankings, he was ranked #18.

 Grout departed Fort Worth in early 1937 and spent the next three years at Hershey Country Club in Hershey, Pennsylvania, as an assistant to Henry Picard.
 At that time, Picard was one of the top players on the tour.
 Through Grout's association with Picard, he was exposed to new theories on golf technique that had been advanced in the 1920s and 1930s by Alex Morrison, a controversial West Coast professional.
 It was Morrison's coaching which primarily took Picard to stardom.

+Instructor

 In many respects, Morrison, who courted publicity, was well ahead of his time.
 So, in his own quiet way, was Grout.
 By 1950, at Scioto Country Club in Columbus, Ohio, when he started to work with the ten-year-old novice Jack Nicklaus, he had arrived at a very sound understanding of the golf swing –- a plexus of Morrison's ideas, Picard's ideas, and his own.

-Golf philosophy

 As Grout saw it, his Six Fundamentals were a base on which to build an outstanding swing.
-He felt strongly that the absolute first thing you must have is a Good Grip on the club; a grip that will naturally - unconsciously - deliver the club face square to the target at impact.
+He felt strongly that the absolute first thing you must have is a Good Grip on the club; a grip that will naturally, and unconsciously, deliver the club face square to the target at impact.
 Second, Set Up Correctly because that important maneuver determines how you will swing the club.
 Third, maintain a Steady Head position throughout the swing.
 His fourth fundamental was Proper Footwork because it promotes both good balance and full swinging.
 The basis of footwork is rolling your ankles correctly while keeping your knees flexed at all times.
 Fundamental 5 called for Full Extension.
 A golfer should try to develop the widest possible arc by making a full shoulder turn and fully extending his arms on the backswing and downswing.
 Grout's sixth fundamental was the importance of having Quiet Hands (passive hands) at the start of the downswing.
-While the feet actually initiate the downswing, the arms -- not the hands -- must swing the club through the ball.
+While the feet actually initiate the downswing, the arms, not the hands, must swing the club through the ball.
 Asked about putting, later in his career, Grout stated that, if he had it to do over, he would have taught Nicklaus to putt cross-handed.
-Nicklaus later quoted Grout and said that golfers new to the game should learn to putt left hand low (right handed golfers).
+Nicklaus later quoted Grout and said that golfers new to the game should learn to putt left hand low (right-handed golfers).